PrathamChatke/PortfolioWebsite/README.md

 # PortfolioWebsite

 Welcome to my portfolio website!
-This project showcases my skills, projects, and experiences in a visually appealing and user-friendly format.
+This project showcases my skills and experiences in a visually appealing and user-friendly format.

 Technologies Used
 This portfolio was built using the following technologies: